 - post: PO Box 21, Gosford NSW 2250

-- or the online submission form (preferred).
+- or the online submission form (now closed).

 Something you need to know: Under the Government Information (Public Access) Act, 2009 (GIPA ACT), members of the public can seek access to the submissions and Council cannot give assurance that the document will remain confidential.

 The Operational Plan details the actions that Council must carry out to achieve the objectives outlined in Council’s Community Strategic Plan and is essential in effective workforce management.